aws-samples/building-genai-applications-with-golang/README.md

 This sample application assumes that you already setup

 - Permissions to invoke Claude 3 Haiku model on Amazon Bedrock
-- You setup a knowledge base as architecture in RAG section
 - You launch an AWS maanged knowledge base
 - Permissions to invoke Amazon OpenSearch Serverless (AOSS) Collection and the managed knowledge base